-Organto is an integrated provider of organic and specialty produce focused on serving a growing socially responsible and healthconscious consumer around the globe.
+Organto is an integrated provider of organic and specialty fruit and vegetable products focused on serving socially responsible and health-conscious consumers around the globe.
 Our purpose is "to bring healthy and nutritious fresh organic fruits and vegetables to market by creating sustainable and transparent linkages between growers and end markets."
 In hand with this our vision is "to be a leading global provider of fresh organic fruits and vegetables utilizing an integrated business model, trusted for driving equitable returns to all parties in the value chain."
-Our mission is to "make fresh organic fruits and vegetables available for every consumer".
+Our mission is to "make fresh organic fruit and vegetable products available for every consumer".